Orange County Rideshare Accident Attorneys

 While it may be tempting to accept the first settlement offered by the rideshare company’s insurer, many people are surprised to find that they have to wade through miles of red tape and complicated rules just to receive the financial compensation they need.
 By working with a knowledgeable and experienced Orange County car accident lawyer, you can get the necessary legal guidance to understand exactly how to approach your situation and seek the right amount of damages.

-At Allen, Flatt, Ballidis & Leslie, we don’t want anyone to experience the fear and frustration that comes with being the victim in a rideshare accident.
+At Allen, Flatt, Ballidis & Leslie, we don’t want anyone to experience the fear and frustration that comes with being the victim in a rideshare accident in Costa Mesa or Orange County.
 If you or a loved one has suffered from serious bodily injury after stepping in the backseat of an Uber, Lyft, Via, or Juno, it’s important that you start getting the help you need right away.
 Give our Newport Beach office a call at (949) 752-7474 to learn more.

 So, go on - call (888) 752-7474, or send over our free case